PROTOCOL DETAILS

 Order

-Complete data about an order originated on this chain (stored on origin chain only):
+Complete data about an order originated on this chain (stored on the origin chain only):

 struct Order {